awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 Choose **Redirect HTTP to HTTPS**\.
 **Cache Based on Selected Request Headers**
 Choose **None \(improves caching\)**\.
-For more information about improving caching, see [Increasing the Proportion of Requests that Are Served from CloudFront Edge Caches](cache-hit-ratio.md)\.
+For more information about improving caching, see [Increasing the Proportion of Requests that Are Served from CloudFront Edge Caches \(Cache Hit Ratio\)](cache-hit-ratio.md)\.
 **Query String Forwarding and Caching**
 Choose **Forward all, cache based on whitelist**\.
 **Query String Whitelist**